How Serious Is Underage Drinking, Really?

 Therefore, it is unwise for parents to understate or dismiss the dangers surrounding underage drinking and teenage alcoholism.
 A better approach involves openly discussing the dangers of alcohol use, setting distinct rules with clear consequences, and being vigilant about teens’ activities and peer groups.
 If alcohol becomes a recurring problem in a teen’s life, it may be prudent to consider treatment at a rehabilitation facility.
 Most importantly, parents must disabuse themselves of the notion that underage drinking is less dangerous than abusing illicit drugs.

-If your teenaged son or daughter is struggling with alcohol abuse, contact us today to see about getting them the help they need and deserve.
+If your teenage son or daughter is struggling with alcohol abuse, contact us today to see about getting them the help they need and deserve.